 The Audit Committee has the responsibility to assist the Board in discharging its oversight duties relating to matters such as risk and compliance, including the integrity of the Bank's financial statements, financial reporting process and systems, internal controls and financial controls.
 The Committee also liaises between the External Auditors and the Board.
-The audit and non-audit fees will be discussed at the Annual General Meeting, in addition the reappointment of the external auditors will be decided at the Annual General Meeting scheduled for on 29th April 2012.
+The information pertaining to the appointment / reappointment of the external auditors and the related fees is available for the perusal of the shareholders, the same will be decided at the Annual General meeting scheduled on $25^{\rm th}$ April 2013.